Precision Time Protocol

 GigabitEthernet1/0/21 MINOR 6 PTP PASSIVE_SLAVE port state chan NONE Mar 09 2022 01:23:45

-SNMP Support for PTP MIBs
+SNMP for PTP MIBs

 • SNMP Agent: The software component within a managed device that maintains the data for the device and reports this data, as needed, to managing systems.
 The agent resides on the switch.
 To enable an SNMP agent on a Cisco switch, you must define the relationship between the manager and the agent.

 • SNMP MIB: An SNMP agent contains MIB variables.
-The SNMP manager can request information from an agent to store information in the agent.
+The SNMP manager can request information from an agent or store information in the agent.
 The agent gathers data from the SNMP MIB, the repository for information about device parameters and network data.
 The agent can also respond to manager requests to get or set data.

 Note

-• IE-9310-26S2C-E/A, IE-9320-26S2C-E/A, and E-9320-22S2C4X-E/A switches are supported for SNMP MIBs for PTP.
+Supported Switches: IE-9310-26S2C-E/A, IE-9320-26S2C-E/A, and IE-9320-22S2C4X-E/A switches are supported for SNMP MIBs for PTP.

-SNMP MIBs Supported with PTP Modes
+SNMP MIBs with PTP modes

 This section lists the SNMP MIBs supported in different PTP modes.